nose-devs/nose2/docs/getting_started.rst

 Dependencies
 ~~~~~~~~~~~~

-For Python 2.7, Python 3.2 and pypy, nose2 requires `six`_ version
+For Python 2.7 and pypy, nose2 requires `six`_ version 1.1.
+When installing
-1.1.
-When installing with pip, distribute or setuptools, these dependencies
+with pip, distribute or setuptools, these dependencies will be installed
-will be installed automatically.
+automatically.

 Development version